 One of the second things that I hear from people with frequency is that they feel like they do not need to create a will because they do not have much property.
 Their reasoning goes something along the lines of because they have relatively few assets that they don't have to have a will.
 After all, who cares if your brother or sister doesn't end up with a stick of chewing gum or a couple of video game controllers after you pass away?
 Aren't wheels intended for rich people?

 The reality is that this could not be further from the truth.
 It is important for new to have a will whether you are wealthy, somewhere in the middle, or have relatively few assets.
-What I would like to do now is walk you through my rationale 4 why having a will is important no matter if you are someone with a lot of assets, relatively few assets, or no assets at all.
-Let's begin by examining why it is important for you as a wealthy person to have a will.
+I would like to walk you through my rationale 4 why having a will is important no matter if you have a lot of assets, relatively few assets, or no assets at all.
+Let's begin by examining why having a will is important for you as a wealthy person.

 Why should you have a will if you are wealthy?

-If you are someone who is reading this blog post and have a great deal of wealth then I'm going to assume that you gained that wealth due to hard work and planning.
+If you are reading this blog post and have a great deal of wealth then I'm going to assume that you gained that wealth due to hard work and planning.
 It is important to understand that not only can you build a great amount of wealth due to hard work and planning but you can also preserve that wealth and ensure that it is beneficial for the rest of your family and beyond after your passing.
-The reality is that if you've worked hard your entire life to build up a great deal of wealth then you likely do not want to leave it to chance on how that property is divided.
+If you've worked hard your entire life to build up a great deal of wealth, then you likely do not want to leave it to chance on how that property is divided.
 Sure, it could be that a probate court judge divides the property up in a fashion that you would be pleased with.
-By the same token, it could be that the probate laws in Texas are not as hospitable and would leave you upset at how the property was divided.
+It could be that the probate laws in Texas are not as hospitable and would leave you upset at how the property was divided.

 It could happen that you are not close to your family or have children, acquaintances, or other entities that you would like to see wind up with the lion's share of your property after your passing.
 An example that I always like to give people is if you have a charity or religious organization that you are particularly fond of then leaving that charity or organization with a great deal of property under your will is a great way for you to have a legacy.
 In this way your will allows your wealth and success to live on through the efforts of those organizations in the future.
 This would not be possible under let's circumstance involving you not having a will.

 If you wanted to leave millions of dollars to a church then no way could happen unless you had a will.
 Rather, the intestate laws of distribution of property would kick in and a family court judge would be forced to follow the law in terms of how to divide your assets after your death.
-This means that close families will be the typical beneficiaries under a scenario like this.
+This means that close families will be the typical beneficiaries under this scenario.
 Your specific wishes could not be followed because the law in Texas simply does not provide for charities or religious organizations to be able to trump immediate family members.
-It is only through the drafting of an enforceable and valid will that your true wishes can be made known to a court.
+Only through the drafting of an enforceable and valid will can your true wishes be made known to a court.

-The bottom line is that all of your hard work in creating wealth can be utilized to benefit countless numbers of people if you work to ensure that it's possible.
+The bottom line is that all of your hard work in creating wealth can benefit countless people if you work to ensure that it's possible.
 Simply saying that you worked hard and that should be enough is not sufficient.
-Or other, you should be aware of just how a will can shape your financial future in terms of your state.
-Do not spend your life trying to do the right thing only to come up just short because you were unwilling to put forth a relatively small amount of effort, time, and money towards drafting a Will.
+Or other, you should be aware of just how a will can shape your financial future regarding your state.
+Do not spend your life trying to do the right thing only to come up short because you were unwilling to put a relatively small amount of effort, time, and money towards drafting a Will.